 PHASE III – Restoring Full Function

-As your sacroiliac joint dynamic control improves, your physiotherapist will turn their attention to restoring your normal pelvic alignment and maintaining sacroiliac joint range of motion during more functionally stressful positions and postures plus work on your muscle power, proprioception, balance and gait (walking pattern).
-Depending on your chosen sport or activities of daily living, your physiotherapist will aim to restore your SIJ function to safely allow you to return to your desired activities.
+Your physiotherapist will turn their attention to restoring your normal pelvic alignment and maintaining sacroiliac joint range of motion during more functionally stressful positions.
+They will also work on your muscle power, proprioception, balance and gait (walking pattern).
+Depending on your chosen sport or activities of daily living, your physiotherapist will aim to restore your SIJ function to allow you to return to your desired activities safely.

 PHASE IV – Preventing a Recurrence

-Sacroiliac joint dysfunction does have a tendency to return if a thorough muscle control program is not undertaken.
+Sacroiliac joint dysfunction does tend to return if a thorough muscle control program is not undertaken.
 The main reason it is thought to be chronic and specific muscle weakness.
 Your physiotherapist will assist you in identifying the best exercises for you to continue indefinitely or periodically.

 In addition to your muscle control, your physiotherapist will assess your SIJ, spine, hip and lower limb biomechanics and correct any deficits that may predispose you to SIJ pain and dysfunction.
-Fine-tuning and maintenance of your sacroiliac joint stability and function are best achieved by addressing any deficits and learning self-management techniques.
-Your physiotherapist will guide you.
+Fine-tuning and maintenance of your sacroiliac joint stability and function are best achieved by addressing deficiencies and learning self-management techniques.
+Your SIJ physiotherapist will guide you.